Suzuki Fronx: Toyota Urban Cruiser Taisor / Starlet Cross

-Toyota unveiled the rebadged Fronx, named Urban Cruiser Taisor, in India on 3 April 2024, featuring a new grille design and different headlights and taillights.
+Toyota unveiled the rebadged Fronx, named Urban Cruiser Taisor, in India on 3 April 2024, featuring a new grille design and redesigned rent headlights and taillights.
 In India, it is offered in E, S, S+, G and V. The former three are powered by the 1.2-litre petrol engine, while the G and V use the 1.0-litre petrol engine and the E grade uses both petrol and CNG engine.
 The deliveries began in May 2024 and 13,496 units were sold till the end of September.

 The model went on sale in South Africa as the Toyota Starlet Cross in July 2024.
 The Starlet Cross replaced the Toyota Urban Cruiser, a rebadged Suzuki Vitara Brezza.
 It is available with two trim levels: XS and XR, it is powered by the 1.5-litre K15B petrol engine paired to either a 5-speed manual or 4-speed automatic.